PedroMarkFernandes/staff-directory/README.md

 IMPORTANT: Make sure port 8000 is public

-When the Flask server starts, set the 8000 port to Public in the Codespaces Port Tab.
+When the Flask server starts, ensure that the 8000 port is set to Public in the Codespaces Port Tab.
 If the port is Private, the frontend will not be able to fetch data from the Backend API

-4. View working frontend now
+4. View working frontend
 🌐 Frontend (GitHub Pages): [View App](https://pedromarkfernandes.github.io/staff-directory/)
 ---

 ## 🚀 Features

+- Responsive layout using Bootstrap grid and card components
+- Reusable UI card component using modular JavaScript
+- Combined fetch from both external (randomuser.me) and internal (Flask) API
-- 🔍 Filter staff by research area (case-insensitive)
+- Filter staff by research area
+- Error handling with Bootstrap alerts
-- 🧑 View detailed staff info in a Bootstrap modal
+- Modal view for detailed staff information
-- 🎨 Random user images + real API integration
-- 📱 Fully responsive and clean UI
+- FontAwesome icons for a polished interface
+- Hosted via GitHub Pages (frontend) and Flask API (Codespaces-ready)

 ---